 One of my favorite places in all the world is at the beach.
 No particular beach, just a beach with clean pretty sand and expanses of water.
 It’s the place I most feel at peace, and most clearly sense the still, small voice of God whispering in my ear.
 It’s the place I most easily succumb to His unforced rhythms of grace.

-On our last family trip to the beach, I knew I needed rest.
+On one of our family trips to the beach, I knew I needed rest.
 It had been far too long since I felt the sand in my toes or smelled the scent of the sea air.
-I had grown weary: My private practice was busy (a good thing, but even good things bring stress), I was finishing up my manuscript to send to the publisher, I’d just had 3 significant losses in a 6-week period, company that had come to visit left just a couple days before our trip, and I hadn’t felt well physically.
+I had grown weary from stress.

 Both the good and bad stress were showing their effects in my mind, body, and spirit.
 I was overdue for a peaceful recharge.
 The beach was the perfect prescription.
 I committed to using that time away to rest, refresh and renew.